Davoud Amirian

-Davoud Amirian is an Iranian contemporary writer.
+Davoud Amirian (داوود امیریان), is a contemporary Iranian writer.
 He has published more than 26 books and won several awards.
-He is currently working on write memoirs, children's and adolescent literature, novels, comics, biographies of martyrs and screenwriting.
+He is currently working on writing memoirs, children's and adolescent literature, novels, comics, biographies of martyrs and screenwriting.

 Life

-He was born in 1970 in Kerman, Kerman Province, Iran.
-Davoud Amirian began his writing career in 1990 by writing his memoirs about the Iran-Iraq War.
-Some people consider him one of the top five writers on Iran-Iraq War and introduce him as the first generation of writers on Iran-Iraq War subject.
+Davoud Amirian was born in 1970 in Kerman.
+He began his writing career in 1990 by writing his memoirs about the Iran-Iraq War.
+Some people consider him one of the top five writers on the Iran-Iraq War and introduce him as the first generation of writers on the Iran-Iraq War subject.